UTA Libraries supports student success

 - Online help is now available 24/7 via live chat on the Libraries website.

 - Free masks will be available to active UTA students, faculty and staff at the Welcome Desk inside Central Library while supplies last.

-- Mavericks may notice additional Plexiglas protections around service points and social distancing reminders throughout the Libraries.
-These are designed to promote the health and safety of staff and users.
+- Plexiglas protections around service points and social distancing reminders throughout the Libraries are designed to promote the health and safety of staff and users.